laristra/documentation/documentation_c-makefile.md

 A [badge]([![Build Status](https://travis-ci.org/laurelmcintyre/c-makefile.svg?branch=master)](https://travis-ci.org/laurelmcintyre/c-makefile)) displays the status of your build from Travis CI onto your GitHub page.
 To display the badge on a README page, go to Travis.
 By the account name should be the build passing badge.
 Click on it and a window will pop up.
 Change the setting to Markdown and copy and paste the link it generates into the README page.

 ## Create a Personal Access Token
 A personal access token allows for remote access to a repo.
 A more secure alternative is a SSH Deploy Key (below), but this example uses a personal access token.
-To create a personal access token, go to GitHub settings, generate a personal access token, and click public_repo.
+Go to GitHub settings, generate a personal access token, and click public_repo.
 Copy it under Travis environmental variables and call it GH_REPO_TOKEN.

 ## OR Create a Deploy Key for the Repo
 In place of a personal access token which can be used to access all of an organization's repos, a deploy key (SSH key) is specific to one repo and therefore is safer.
 To create a deploy key, go to Terminal.